 On his hikes in the high country, he plans to fish with tenkara gear in the streams and spinning gear in the lakes.
 Thus, he will generally carry more than one rod.
 When he told me what weight lures he wanted to fish, the best rod and reel choice became obvious.

+Given that he will carry a spinning rod and a tenkara rod, the Tenryu Rayz Integral RZI50UL-4 is the ideal spinning rod to take.
 I carry multiple rods all the time.
 A two piece spinning rod is no problem at all if you carry only one rod.
-If you carry more than one, though, it is really inconvenient to have a rod that is over 30" long when collapsed.
+If you carry more than one rod, though, it is much more convenient to have a 4-piece spinning rod.

 The Tenryu Rayz Integral RZI50UL-4 and RZI50L-4 break down to a shorter length than most tenkara rods.
 Packed either fully within the backpack or in a case strapped to the side, they are as secure as they can be.
 A Rayz Integral spinning rod and a TF39TA tenkara rod make a perfect pair for the backpacking angler.